fishlips13/StepMania-Songs-to-Sheet/README.md

 ### Import selected data file into Google sheets

-__NOTE__: Google Drive will leave a copy of the CSV file laying around, it can be removed after import
+__NOTE__: Google Drive will leave a copy of the data file laying around, it can be removed after import

 1. Open your [Google Drive](https://drive.google.com)
 2. Open a spreadsheet or create new (_New_ -> _Google Sheet_)
 3. _File_ -> _Import_ -> _Upload_
-   * Navigate to your selected CSV file ("Songs to Sheet/output") and select it for import.
+   * Navigate to your selected data file ("Songs to Sheet/output") and select it for import.
    * Choose __Import location__
    * Change __Separator type__ to __Custom__ and "__;__" (semi-colon)
    * Check __Convert text to numbers, dates and formulas__
-   * __Import Data__
+   * Click __Import Data__
-   * Repeat for each selected file
+   * Repeat for each selected file (make sure to change your __Import location__ if you want multiple sheets in the same file)

 ### Use the provided macro to format your sheet